 Didn’t quite happen that easily.
 Since Coco is such a touristic area, many of the Costa Ricans speak English.
 And they love to speak English to you once they know you do!
-Many times I’ll have to ask them, can we please speak in Spanish? so that I can practice.
+Many times I’ll have to ask them, podemos hablar en Espanol? so that I can practice.
 Plus I don’t expect them to speak Ingles to me at all, I want to learn and practice!

 Also this one is kind of my fault but since Yeison’s English is damn near as good as mine, it’s just easier for us to communicate in English than me stammering, sputtering and mumbling inaudible and unintelligible Spanish.

 I found that I had to learn on my own – can’t count on other people to do it for me.
 I buckled down and did my research.
-Instead of enrolling in classes, I looked up apps and software that really helped me learn.
+I love to learn on my own so I looked up apps and software to help me learn Spanish.
 I discovered that watching Grey’s Anatomy in Spanish subtitles helps a lot.
 Derek te amo.
 Eligeme, escogeme, amame!

 Kindness of Costa Ricans

 In the States, if you are an immigrant or foreigner and you don’t speak English very well, people aren’t that nice.
 I’ve witnessed this with my own eyes and ears as some Americans have assumed I don’t speak English, mocked me right in my face and told me to go back to China, telling me I’m not a real American.
 (I was born in the US if anyone is curious).

 Another example of their kindness.
 If you’re ever in an emergency in Costa Rica, you might be surprised as how many people are willing to help you.